efwatts/LRP_Troubleshooting/README.md

 I'm working on adding summaries to each step for an quick explanation of the scripts, as part of the purpose of this repository is to explain each module step by step. <br />

 ## Make file structure in your working directory to make this pipeline run easily by cloning this repository
-The generic scripts in this repository assume that your directory is organized in this manner and that your raw data is in your working directory in a folder called `00_input_data`. <br />
+The generic scripts in this repository assume that your directory is organized in this manner and that you are working from your working directory (ie, don't change directories at each step). <br />
 If you are in the Sheynkman Lab, do not use a `00_input_data` folder.
 Instead, use the raw files in the directory `/project/sheynkman/raw_data/` and direct the scripts to these files (it saves space in our project storage). <br />
 ```
 module load git-lfs/2.10.0